hoosierhobbyist/nova/README.md

-# nova
+# The `nova` Gaming Engine

-experimental es6 gaming engine
+An experimental es6 gaming engine for the browsers of tomorrow!